 The European Union Location Framework Blueprint is a guidance framework for 'location-enabling' digital government.
 The framework is divided into five focus areas.
 This section presents the Return on Investment focus area.
-It outlines a 'current state' assessment and 'future vision' for the focus area and provides practical recommendations to achieve the vision, each with a rationale for its inclusion, a series of action checklists, challenges to be overcome, illustrative best practices, links to related EIF recommendations and recommended further reading.
+It outlines a 'current state' assessment and 'future vision' for the focus area and provides practical recommendations to achieve the vision, each with a rationale for its inclusion, a series of action checklists, challenges to be overcome, illustrative best practices, links to related frameworks, relevant ELISE resources, and suggested further reading.
+LIFO monitoring information about the adoption of the Blueprint good practices is available both for the focus areas and the recommendations.

 There is a strategic approach to national and European funding, procurement, and delivery of location information and location-based services to minimise costs and maximise benefits for government, businesses and citizens, building on the national SDI and its integration in broader national and European infrastructures, and supporting global initiatives such as the delivery of UN sustainable development goals (SDGs).
 The approach considers societal return of investments, e.g. in freeing data.
 The funding and sourcing model for collection and distribution of location data takes into account user needs from different sectors and the strategic importance of continued supply of data at a suitable quality.
 There are compelling impact assessments and business cases, a rigorous approach to targeting and tracking benefits, and good evidence that benefits are being achieved.
 Governments invest in the creation and design of ecosystems around data and data platforms in which value is created for the different providers, consumers and partners in the ecosystem.
 New ways of collaborative funding and return mechanisms are used in data ecosystems and digital platforms.